SNTag/blog-hugo/content/post/2020-11-18-DSLR-timelapse.md

 - USB to mini-usb or whichever cable connects to your camera

-# Putting it together: the code
+# Putting it together: code

 ## gphoto2